-Thanks to all of you, excellent professionals and people, I was able to learn this technique and other important concepts related to the care of the wounds that I have now been able to apply in my daily clinical practice.
+Thanks to Dr. Conde and her team, excellent professionals and persons, I was able to learn this technique and other important concepts related to wound care that I have been able to apply in my daily clinical practice.

-This technique was described for the first time in 1869 to treat chronic ulcers due to chronic venous insufficiency in inferior extremities and consists of the transplantation of small pieces of shaved superficial akin from an area of healthy skin or another area of damaged skin, by means of the use of scalpel blade and surgical forceps.
+This technique was firstly described in 1869 to treat chronic ulcers due to chronic venous insufficiency in inferior extremities and consists of the transplantation of small pieces of shaved superficial akin from an area of healthy skin or another area of damaged skin, by means of the use of scalpel blade and surgical forceps.